arielmgan/confirmed-email/README.md

 This repository contains a simple example of an email confirmation page using HTML, CSS (SCSS), and JavaScript.
 The page displays an animated checkmark icon and a confirmation message to the user.

-## Funcionalidades
+## Features
-* Animação de checkmark com efeito de "pop" e fade-in.
+* Checkmark animation with "pop" and fade-in effect.
-* Mensagem de confirmação que aparece suavemente após a animação do ícone.
+* Confirmation message that appears smoothly after the icon animation.
-* Estilização responsiva para centralizar o conteúdo na tela.
+* Responsive styling to center content on the screen.

-## Tecnologias
+## Tecnologies
 * HTML
 * SCSS (CSS)
 * JavaScript

-##Visualização
+## Preview

-Veja a demonstração aqui (substitua este link pelo link real quando estiver pronto) Como usar
+See the demo here (replace this link with the real one when you're ready) How to use

-* Clone o repositório.
+* Clone the repository.
-* Abra o arquivo index.html no seu navegador.
+* Open the index.html file in your browser.
-* Veja a animação de confirmação de e-mail funcionando!
+* See the email confirmation animation working!